 Bonus Determinations-Performance Incentive Program.
 Under the Performance Incentive Program, each year (generally during the first quarter) the board of directors establishes company-wide financial performance objectives, which serve as the basis for determining the eligibility for and amount of bonuses to be paid under the program.
-For 2010, the board of directors used our revenue and cash burn for the performance objectives.
-We define cash burn as the absolute value of net decrease in cash, cash equivalents and long term investments.
+For 2011, the board of directors used our revenue and non-GAAP operating loss (excluding bonus expense) for the performance objectives.
+We define non-GAAP operating loss (excluding bonus expense) as our loss from operations, calculated in accordance with GAAP, excluding our stock-based compensation expense.
 The board of directors determines the goals for each of these objectives in consultation with management and taking into account our performance for the immediately preceding year.
 The board of directors establishes goals it believes are necessary to provide a competitive overall compensation package in light of each named executive officer's base salary and to motivate our executives to achieve an aggressive level of growth.
-Our 2010 revenue goal was \$47.1 million, compared with \$43.7 million in actual revenue for the fiscal year ended December 31, 2010.
-Our 2010 cash burn goal was \$(12.7) million, compared with \$(14.0) million in actual cash burn for the fiscal year ended December 31, 2010.
+Our 2011 revenue goal was \$ million, compared with \$ million in actual revenue for the fiscal year ended December 31, 2011.
+Our 2011 non-GAAP operating loss (excluding bonus expense) goal was \$ million, compared with \$ million in actual non-GAAP operating loss (excluding bonus expense) for the fiscal year ended December 31, 2011.